eosnetworkfoundation/engineering/process/aws-account-migration.md

 Once all accounts have been migrated, stakeholders may wish to do the following.
 1. Remove the credit card used for the migration from child account billing information.
 1. Audit the IAM users with access to the child accounts.
-1. Migrate DNS from `*.evm.eosnetwork.com` to `*.evm.eoslabs.io`.
+1. Migrate DNS from `*.evm.eosnetwork.com` to `*.evm.example.com`.
 1. Add new email and SMS notification subscribers to the child accounts.
-1. Create a new [Telegram bot](https://lethanhan.medium.com/making-a-reminder-telegram-bot-with-aws-lambda-and-js-6a7b5d688250) controlled by EOS Labs, and remove the old one controlled by the ENF.
+1. Create a new [Telegram bot](https://lethanhan.medium.com/making-a-reminder-telegram-bot-with-aws-lambda-and-js-6a7b5d688250) controlled by the counterparty, and remove the old one controlled by the ENF.

 ## See Also
 Internal resources.